 VLIR-UOS considers it a minimum requirement for all interventions to develop a thorough stakeholder analysis with an uptake-oriented stakeholder management strategy to maximise impact and application of new knowledge, practices or services (Module 4).
-As compared to the TEAM projects, where the stakeholder management strategy is part of the 2nd stage of fully fledged proposals, the requirements for SI projects are in this respect rather during project development, than at the moment of project proposal writing.
+As compared to the TEAM projects, where the stakeholder management strategy is more elaborated, as part of the 2nd stage of fully fledged proposals, the requirements for SI projects are limited to a more straightforward reflection.
+Stakeholder follow-up will, however, be part of project reporting.